 A support group is any group of people whose purpose is to support one another dealing with an issue.
 A support group may be small (an informal gathering at someone's kitchen table) or large (a facilitated group at an AIDS organization or in a church meeting room).
-The participants can be from a specific part of the HIV community (e.g., HIV+ women, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come talk about HIV.
+The participants can be from a specific part of the HIV community (e.g., women living with HIV, caregivers of those living with HIV, members of a faith community), or they can be open to anyone who wants to come and talk about HIV.

 Some support groups are informal and led by the members themselves, while others are more formal and led by a trained facilitator.
 Some are general and provide opportunities for people to talk about anything on their minds, while others have a topic upon which they focus, such as HIV medications or how to deal with substance abuse issues.
 Some are "open" (members can join at any time or "drop in" as needed), while others are "closed" (requiring some sort of joining process and a commitment to attend regularly).

 Some groups get together just to share information and encouragement, while others grow into longer-term mutual support communities where members help each other with carpools, childcare, or caregiving when a member gets sick.
 Still others grow into educational programs with outside speakers coming in to teach about various issues.

 There is no "right" or "wrong" way to organize a group, as long as it is safe, supportive, and respectful of all participants.
 People living with HIV who participate in support groups often take better care of themselves and are less likely to feel isolated or depressed.
 If there are no support groups available in your community, you may want to start one yourself.